 Stephanie coached college rowing for 10 years at UVa, FIT, UMass and Trinity before shifting her focus to community rowing.
-For the past 18 years she has been working with the City of Holyoke and the community to develop an active waterfront in Holyoke.
+Since 2000 she has been working with the City of Holyoke and the community to develop an active waterfront in Holyoke.

 Ciara started with Holyoke Rows as a high school rower and coxswain.
 Throughout the years she has been a coxswain for the masters program and an AmeriCorps volunteer with the high school program and camps.
-She is currently finishing up her Associates Degree from HCC before heading to Westfield State and coaching our high school team.
+She has finished her Associates Degree from HCC and is currently enrolled at Westfield State.

 Jeanne Branchaud, coach/assistant/volunteer

-Jeanne brings years of administrative and teaching experience to the boat house.
+Jeanne brings years of administrative, teaching and boating experience to the boat house.
 She fills in any where we need a hand – on the water, in the office or in the boat bays.

 John is a jack-of-all-trades.
 In addition to the huge task of organizing and running our annual regatta, he also donates numerous hours to repairs and painting in and around the boathouse.
 He is a long time member of our masters rowers.